Art: My

 whereupon it disappeared shortly after and was never seen again.
 Other than a

-vague memory of making a wallet, and mental picture of Mister Peters hard at
+vague memory of making a wallet, and mental picture of Mister Peters working hard with his shirt sleeves rolled up, I have no further recall of this

 subject.